simonnordberg/simonnordberg.github.io/resume.md

     <div class="summary">
       <h2>Professional aspirations</h2>
       <p>
-        I’m a tech generalist and problem-solver who’s built products, led teams, started companies, and untangled tech messes for 20+ years.
-While I’ve been a CTO and a manager, I prefer high-impact IC roles where I can blend strategy, tech, and stakeholder wrangling.
+        I'm a tech generalist and problem-solver who's built products, led teams, started companies, and untangled tech messes for 20+ years.
+While I've been a CTO and a manager, I prefer high-impact IC roles where I can blend strategy, tech, and stakeholder wrangling.
       </p>
       <p>